SSP18-2A/SSP18-2A.github.io/Product.md

 {% include buttonCenter.html text="Access SpongeCat" position="right" link="https://github.com/SSP18-2A/SSP18-2A.github.io" %}

 ## FEATURES
+# Easy access
+- SpongeCat is accessible on the website freely
+# Generation of SHA-3 hash
+- SpongeCat shall generate a unique hash using the KECCAK hashing algorithm according to the user’s input
+# Educational
-- Provides information and knowledge about Keccak
+- SpongeCat provides information and knowledge about Keccak
-- Provides tutorials and questions for better understanding
-- Accessible on the website freely
+# Code explanation and breakdown
-- allow user’s input and see the algorithm process and outcome
+- SpongeCat shall breakdown and present hashing process with code description and diagram.
+# User Authentication
+- The application shall authenticate user and only grant access to user who have the appropriate credentials
+# Multiple Choice Questions
+- SpongeCat will provide a list of multiple choice questions to test on student’s knowledge on the keccak algorithm.
+# Tracking of user’s score
+- SpongeCat shall record the user’s quiz score in a database and allow the user to retrieve past scores.

 ## MANUALS